Religious Freedom Day, 16 January 2018

 The rights hereby asserted are of the natural rights of mankind…

 Jefferson’s statute, written before the US Constitution, reminds us religious freedom does not come from any document written by the hand of man.
-As President Obama once said himself:

 Religious freedom is a natural right; it is a human liberty.
 Despite the claims of some critics, the US Constitution, awesome document though it is, is not the source of religious freedom (or any other liberty, for that matter).
 The Constitution simply attempts to protect man’s natural right of religious freedom (from the federal government).
 Thus, though Jefferson is often (mistakenly) lauded for his description of a “separation of church and state,” his statute indicates even he believed in a moral concept greater than the Constitution.